This blog may contain affiliate links. Read our disclosure policy for more info.

 15. Sip the finest local tea at the Grand Hotel High Tea

-The Grand Hotel high tea in Nuwara Eliya is easily one of the finest afternoon teas in Sri Lanka.
+The Grand Hotel High Tea in Nuwara Eliya is easily one of the finest afternoon teas in Sri Lanka.
 It is a really good place to try a selection of high-quality teas prepared by professionals.

-In all honesty, I wasn’t sure I’d enjoy it as much as I did.
+In all honesty, I wasn’t sure if I’d enjoy it as much as I did.
 Despite feeling a little too fancy for me, I had a great time and drank way too much tea!

 The afternoon tea costs 1,500 LKR per person and comes with three large plungers of tea per person (you choose your flavors) as well as a range of fine finger foods.
 It is really great value considering the quality of the food tea, service, and ambiance!